Nauchnik/CAMBALA/README.md

 ### EXAMPLES FOR CAMBALA INVERSION TOOLS

+NB!
 In all examples below CAMBALA_inversion_tools.exe must be first copied to the corresponding directory.

 Example 1.
 Invert bottom parameters and the range correction.
 Directory: \scenarios\Example_1_range_cb_rhob\